dynatrace-ace-services/easy-data-ingest/topology-model/Readme.md

 # Topology model

-In this lab we will define 2 new entities :
+In this lab we will define 2 new entities - the metrics will be attached automatically to these entities :
   - **Truck**     with entityid = `logistics:truck`
   - **Container** with entityid = `logistics:container`
 ![image](https://user-images.githubusercontent.com/40337213/120231658-1f1c7e80-c252-11eb-9599-a4f3efe1d06f.png)